 Please be sure to read each of the sections below and complete each step in its entirety.

 After Being Admitted to UConn

-- After Receiving Your Acceptance Letter- Pay Your Enrollment Deposit.
+- Within Two Weeks of Receiving Your Acceptance Letter- Pay Your $300 Enrollment Deposit.

-- Complete the Free Application for Federal Student Aid (FAFSA) by March 1, if you are applying for Financial Aid.
+- Complete the Free Application for Federal Student Aid (FAFSA) by UConn's on-time deadline of February 15, if you are applying for Financial Aid.

 - International Students– Form I-20, SEVIS I-901, and Transfer-In Form.

 - The Form I-20 will enable you to apply for the F-1 visa necessary to study in the United States.
 The F-1 application should be completed immediately as it is difficult to determine the length of time for processing.
 Undergraduate Admissions will issue the Form I-20 after your financial statement with supporting documents and enrollment deposit is received.
 For more information about obtaining your F-1 visa please visit Undergraduate Admissions.